govuk-one-login/ipv-stubs/README.md

 ## DCMAW-Async stub
 `di-ipv-dcmaw-async-stub` [/di-ipv-dcmaw-async-stub](https://github.com/govuk-one-login/ipv-stubs/tree/main/di-ipv-dcmaw-async-stub)

 This is the stub for the V2 app.
-It doesn't need a user interface like the old DCMAW CRI stub as interactions with this CRI are different so is in its own directory outside of `di-ipv-credential-issuer-stub`.
+It doesn't need a user interface like the old DCMAW CRI stub as interactions with this CRI are different and so is in its own directory outside of `di-ipv-credential-issuer-stub`.
-To test a full user journey with this stub, see [here](https://govukverify.atlassian.net/wiki/spaces/DID/pages/5448237347/How+to+go+through+a+v2+App+MAM+Journey+in+a+dev+environment) for instructions on running the full user flow, including priming the stub to return a VC.
+See [here](https://govukverify.atlassian.net/wiki/spaces/DID/pages/5448237347/How+to+go+through+a+v2+App+MAM+Journey+in+a+dev+environment) for instructions on running the full user flow, including priming the stub to return a VC.

 This stub is owned by the IPV Core team.